 To see all of the necessary metrics in one convenient report, the specialists from MatahariMall and OWOX BI decided to bring together all the data in a single cloud data warehouse, Google BigQuery.
 This would allow analysts to merge all the information for calculations and visualize it in a report.
 Moreover, MatahariMall would have access to the necessary data without the need to maintain any additional servers, saving valuable resources that can be used for other projects.
 That’s why the specialists from both companies slapped together the following plan:

 - Collect all the behavior data in Google BigQuery, using the BigQuery Export for Google Analytics 360 to get web data.

 - Get behavior data from the app in GBQ, via the OWOX BI Pipeline from AppsFlyer to Google BigQuery.

 - Set up cost data import from ad services to Google BigQuery using OWOX BI Pipeline, for further calculations of the real efficiency of ad campaigns.

 - Import CRM data with order history to Google BigQuery via a custom connector, to get the proper information on the revenue brought by marketing efforts.

-- Build a Funnel Based attribution model and send the calculation results to Google BigQuery, within the OWOX BI interface.
+- Build a ML Funnel Based attribution model and send the calculation results to Google BigQuery, within the OWOX BI interface.
 This way the company will see how all the channels contribute to the conversion.